pulumi/docs/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 }
 ```

-In order to deploy this application we need to build and package the lambda.
-To package a Go lambda, we need to compile
+To deploy this application, we need to build and package the lambda.
+Packaging a Go lambda requires compiling
 it for linux and then zip the lambda up.
 We can do this as follows:

 ```bash